 Thank you for your interest in the UNC Faculty Development Fellowship.
-The 2014-2015 fellowship application is available via our online application.
+We are currently accepting applications for the 2015-2016 class via our online application.

 Interested applicants should upload a personal statement, CV, and three confidential letters of recommendation.
 One letter of recommendation must be from your chair or program director for the year of your fellowship.

 |Wednesday, June 3, 2015- Friday, June 12, 2015|

 |Tuesday, September 29, 2015- Wednesday, October 7, 2015|

 |Sunday, February 28, 2016- Friday, March 4, 2016|

 |Sunday, June 5, 2016- Thursday, June 9, 2016|

 The UNC Faculty Development Fellowship seeks faculty from family practice residency programs (including community-hospital-based residencies, university departments of family medicine, and military programs who:

 - are residency-trained family physicians in their early years of full-time faculty work.
 Third year residents who will be serving in a faculty role after graduation may apply, but preference is given to family physicians already serving in a faculty role at the time of application.